 Travel rewards cards often offer additional benefits that frequent travelers enjoy.
 If you typically rent a car when you travel, look for a travel card that has roadside assistance and supplemental insurance coverage.
 Or, if you often check luggage when you fly, some cards offer rebates on baggage fees.
 And, you may be able to get a discounted membership to the VIP lounge of one or more airlines, or a credit toward your TSA Precheck fee.

 When you compare cards, look for the ones that have benefits that most closely match the way you travel.

 When comparing travel rewards cards, make sure you understand all the fees.
-Here are some to look out for:
+Here are some to know:

 - Annual fees: This is a fee you are charged each year just for having the card.
-Even if you don’t use it, you’ll still be charged the annual fee.
+Even if you don’t use the card, you’ll still be charged the annual fee.
 Some cards waive this fee for the first year.

 - Foreign transaction fees: This is a surcharge on each purchase you make outside of the country, charged as a percentage of the amount of the purchase.